pypa/build/docs/development/contributing.rst

 a pull request, run the linter to ensure your code meets the project's style guidelines.
 The ruff configuration is defined in the pyproject.toml file and includes both formatting and linting rules.

-The project also uses type annotations throughout the codebase.
-All new code should include appropriate type hints, and changes to existing code should preserve or improve type annotations.
-Use `pyright
+The project uses type annotations throughout the codebase.
+Add type hints to new code and preserve or improve existing annotations.
+The ``type`` tox environment runs `Pyrefly <https://pyrefly.org/>`_ and requires full package coverage.
-<https://microsoft.github.io/pyright/>`_ for type checking to verify your type annotations are correct.

 ***************
  Documentation